What was the eligibility criteria for a Bounce Back Loan?

 First repayment amount* (month 13)

 Total amount payable

 Interest amount payable over the loan term

-* The amount you repay each month reduces over the course of the loan as your loan balance reduces.
-We will send you a repayment schedule before your first repayment is due.
+* We will send you a repayment schedule before your first repayment is due.

-You can only receive one Bounce Back Loan for your business.
-So if you have already applied for, or have received funding for a Bounce Back Loan from another lender, you will not be eligible to apply.
-If your business is part of a group, only one loan is allowed per group.
+Borrowers could only have one Bounce Back Loan for their business.
+If a business was part of a group, only one loan was allowed per group.
 Two or more businesses that are under common ownership or control (including by the same individual or group of individuals) are considered to be a group;

 Bounce Back Loans are not subject to the usual consumer protections that apply to business lending.
 This means you won’t have the benefit of the protection that would otherwise be available to you under the Financial Services and Markets Act 2000 or the Consumer Credit Act 1974 (if applicable);

 Borrowers weren’t able to have a CBILS overdraft and a Bounce Back Loan at the same time.

 If you do not repay your Bounce Back Loan it could negatively impact your credit score or rating with credit reference agencies and make it harder to get credit in the future;

 If you have taken out a Bounce Bank Loan with us, we will pay due regard to your information needs and we will provide information to you in a way which is clear, fair and not misleading;